riccardocadei/CRE/paper/paper.md

 results <- cre(y, z, X, ite = iate_pred)
 ```

 **Example 3.** Running Causal Rule Ensemble with customized parameters (no need to explicit all the arguments).
+The method parameters (`method_params`) entail the IATE estimator method, the outcome and propensity score learners (if needed) and the the ratio of data to use for each step.
+The hyper parameters (`hyper_params`) entail all the other parameters through which Causal Rule Ensemble algorithm can be fine tuned.
+For a detailed description of all the method and hyper parameters refer to [https://nsaph-software.github.io/CRE/articles/CRE.html](https://nsaph-software.github.io/CRE/articles/CRE.html).
 ```R
 method_params <- list(ratio_dis = 0.5,
                       ite_method = "aipw",